Floorplans and Tour - Stauffer Library

 - The IT Help desk, staffed by students, provides basic computer troubleshooting and answers to general computer questions.

 Workstations located throughout the library are networked to shared printer stations.
-The ground floor printer station may be found across from the Research Help desk, around the corner from Circulation.
-A scanner is also available for public use at this station.
+The ground floor black/white printer/photocopier station may be found across from the Research Help desk, around the corner from Circulation.
+Two scanners are also available for public use at this station, as well as a colour printer.
+A colour copier is available on the 2nd floor.

 The Multimedia collection is located along the back wall of the Reference collection on the ground floor.
 The collection includes a variety of CDs, DVDs, videos and foreign language practice sets.
 All library workstations are equipped with sound cards and DVD players; DVDs and videos may also be viewed at the A/V stations near the printing stations.